Photo-induced charge-transfer renormalization in NiO

-Figure~\ref{fig1}(a) shows a sketch of time-resolved XAS at the Ni $L_3$ ($2p_{3/2} \rightarrow 3d$) and O $K$ ($1s \rightarrow 2p$) edges.
+Figure~\ref{fig1}(a) shows a sketch of tr-XAS at the Ni $L_3$ ($2p_{3/2} \rightarrow 3d$) and O $K$ ($1s \rightarrow 2p$) edges.
 The experiments were performed at room temperature at the Spectroscopy and Coherent Scattering (SCS) instrument of European XFEL using a pump-probe setup with an effective time resolution of 80~fs \cite{LeGuyader2023, lojewski_2023, note_data}.
-Laser pulses with 4.7~eV photon energy, 35~fs pulse duration, and 0.8-4~mJ/cm$^2$ fluence were employed to pump NiO above the CT gap.
-This pumping involves excitations from the O $2p$ states to the upper Hubbard band (UHB), see Fig.~\ref{fig1}(a) and Ref.~\cite{supp}.
+Laser pulses with 4.7~eV photon energy, 35~fs pulse duration, and 0.8-4~mJ/cm$^2$ incident fluence were employed to pump 37~nm thick polycrystalline NiO films \cite{supp} above the CT gap.
+This pumping involves excitations from the O $2p$ states to the upper Hubbard band (UHB) \cite{gillmeister2020}, see Fig.~\ref{fig1}(a).
 Figure~\ref{fig1}(b) depicts the O $K$ and Ni $L_3$ XAS signals before and after photoexcitation at a pump-probe delay of $\Delta t=0.5$~ps, with the pump-induced difference $\Delta$XAS shown by the gray dots.
-We find a spectral shift to lower X-ray photon energies, as indicated by the derivative-like shape of $\Delta$XAS.
+We find a spectral shift of all features, labeled as (1)-(6), to lower x-ray photon energies, as indicated by the derivative-like shape of $\Delta$XAS.
 We also measured the time dependence at fixed photon energies at both edges, see Fig.~\ref{fig2}(a).
-Exponential fits to these transients, convoluted with 80~fs time resolution \cite{lojewski_2023}, indicate a rise time of $210 \pm 110$~fs for 0.8~mJ/cm$^2$ pump fluence at the Ni $L_3$ edge and $420 \pm 90$~fs at the O $K$ edge.
-These energy shifts build up, reach a plateau at both edges within less than $2$~ps, and decay on longer timescales.
+Exponential fits to these transients, convoluted with 80~fs time resolution \cite{lojewski_2023}, indicate a rise time of $99 \pm 20$~fs for 4.0~mJ/cm$^2$ pump fluence at the Ni $L_3$ edge and $580 \pm 140$~fs at the O $K$ edge.
+These energy shifts build up, reach a plateau within $2$~ps, and decay on longer timescales.
+This is in contrast to previous tr-XAS on NiO upon subgap pumping, which showed (smaller) modifications only during the pulse~\cite{wang2022,granas2022}.
+We attribute the difference to the presence of long-lived holon-doublon pairs after the above-gap excitation.
+These cannot recombine due to the kinetic constraints~\cite{murakami2023,sensarma2010,lenarcic2013} and modify the screening environment~\cite{golez2017,golez2015}.